Vovvka/chg_generation/date_converter/SfD filler/readme.md

-In this current version we specify the paths to two excel files inside .txt file and then read it and use line 0 as the file with the *Schedule* where we choose the range of rows and line 1 with *Calendar* sheet which we fill

-There can be an error because of opened excel sheet which denies rewriting on top of it and needs to be closed for the scipt to update the file.

 # Fill SfD from Schedule

 This guide will help you use the provided Python script to fill SFD table with CR numbers and dates.
 The easiest way to run this script is by using the Visual Studio Code Jupyter extension or the Jupyter notebook application for Google Chrome.